Pittsburg Independent School District

 Pittsburg Independent School District is a public school district based in Pittsburg, Texas (USA).
-In addition to Pittsburg, the district serves the town of Rocky Mound as well as all of Camp County with the exception of a very small area that lies in the Gilmer Independent School District.
+In addition to Pittsburg, the district serves the town of Rocky Mound; both are located in Camp County, and the district includes all of that county with the exception of a very small area that lies in the Gilmer Independent School District.
 Small portions of Upshur and Wood counties are also served by the Pittsburg Independent School District.

+The state mandated that the district establish a bilingual program in 1997.
+This initial program was "early exit".
+By 2010 the district established a new program.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.